fatcatZF/Human-Rights-of-LGBTQ-Community-Members-in-China/README.md

-# Human Rights of Chinese LGBTQ Community Members
+# Human Rights of The LGBTQ Community Members in China
-This Repository is about the human rights of Chinese LGBTQ Community members
+This Repository is about the human rights of the LGBTQ Community Members in China.